serhioms/rd/README.md

 ### PS

 App is quite old and not finished.
-You can compile it and run main window.
+You can compile it and run in IDE.

 In main window try:
 • tabs/Trader Lab/Back Testing